Trump and his White House minimize pandemic surge as he focuses on denying election loss

 The White House disputed much of the criticism of Trump’s engagement with the coronavirus pandemic.
 The president is regularly briefed on the topic by Pence, one administration official said, and Birx has an office in the White House.

-“President Trump and his entire administration remain intensely focused on defeating this virus and saving lives as Operation Warp Speed continues to fast track lifesaving treatments and vaccines in record time,” said White House spokeswoman Sarah Matthews, referring to the fast-track vaccine effort.
+“President Trump and his entire administration remain intensely focused on defeating this virus and saving lives as Operation Warp Speed continues to fast track lifesaving treatments and vaccines in record time,” said White House spokeswoman Sarah Matthews.
 “Thanks to President Trump’s leadership, we’re on track to deliver safe and effective vaccines to 20 million Americans in December and another 25-30 million per month after that.
 The Task Force continues to work with state and local jurisdictions to ensure communities have the tools and resources to better treat patients and protect the most vulnerable.”

 Although many federal health officials firmly believe more needs to be done to strengthen the country’s virus response, most are too afraid to call publicly for firmer action, two people familiar with task force meetings said.
-For several weeks, Birx and Fauci pushed to dramatically expand testing, raised concerns about hospital overcrowding and sounded alarms both in public and private about the deadly winter the country is hurdling toward — to no avail.
+For several weeks, Birx and Fauci pushed to dramatically expand testing, raised concerns about hospital overcrowding and sounded alarms in public and in private about the deadly winter the country is hurtling toward — to no avail.

 Trump’s negligence on the pandemic comes at a particularly precarious time, just as his administration is winding down and Biden and his team are preparing to assume power, experts said.
 But Trump — who so far has refused to acknowledge the election results — is further hindering the process by refusing to start a formal transition.